Freudian slip: Origin and development

-The Freudian slip is named after Sigmund Freud, who, in his 1901 book The Psychopathology of Everyday Life, described and analyzed a large number of seemingly trivial, even bizarre, or nonsensical errors and slips, most notably the Signorelli parapraxis.

-Freud himself referred to these slips as Fehlleistungen (meaning "faulty functions", "faulty actions", or "misperformances" in German).
-His English translator used the Greek term parapraxes (plural of parapraxis; from Greek παρά (para) 'beyond, past, by' and πρᾶξις (praxis) 'act, action') and coined the term "symptomatic action".
+"Freudian slip" is named after Sigmund Freud, who, in his 1901 book The Psychopathology of Everyday Life, described and analyzed a large number of seemingly trivial, even bizarre, or nonsensical errors and slips, most notably the Signorelli parapraxis.
+Freud himself referred to these slips as Fehlleistungen, meaning "faulty functions", "faulty actions", or "misperformances" in German.
+His English translator used the Greek term parapraxes (plural of parapraxis; from Greek παρά (para) 'beyond, past, by' and πρᾶξις (praxis) 'act, action'), and coined the term "symptomatic action".

 Freud's process of psychoanalysis is often described as being lengthy and complex, as was the case with many of the dreams in his 1899 book The Interpretation of Dreams.
 An obstacle facing the non-German-speaking reader is that Freud's emphasis on "slips of the tongue" in The Interpretation of Dreams led to the inclusion of a much colloquial and informal material that is extremely resistant to translations.
 As in the study of dreams, Freud discussed so-called "symptomatic actions" with the intention of demonstrating the existence of unconscious mental processes in healthy people:

 In the same way that psycho-analysis makes use of dream interpretation, it also profits by the study of the numerous little slips and mistakes which people make—symptomatic actions, as they are called ...
 I have pointed out that these phenomena are not accidental, that they require more than physiological explanations, that they have a meaning and can be interpreted, and that one is justified in inferring from them the presence of restrained or repressed impulses and intentions.